 Helping and seeing the transformation in others is a magical thing and I just cannot get away from the fact that through sharing your truth and your story you’re inevitably going to help others.

-Think of all of shitty times and experiences that you’ve been through…
+Think of all of the shitty times and experiences that you’ve been through…

 Now, guess what?